Jacqulyn Buglisi: As a choreographer

-Buglisi primarily choreographs ballet works and has created a repertoire of over 80 pieces.
+Buglisi primarily choreographs contemporary works and has created a repertoire of nearly 100 dances.

 Internationally her work has been featured at the Melbourne International Festival (State Theatre), International Dance Week in Prague, Sadler's Wells Theatre in London, Rovereto Festival in Italy, and other venues across the Czech Republic, Japan, France, and Israel.

 In a 2001 review for Dance Magazine, dance critic Lynn Garafola wrote, "Buglisi is a rarity in today's world, a woman who delights in the many splendid forms of female being.
 Probably no woman, other than Graham, has plumbed such emotional depths choreographically."

 In his review of Buglisi’s Under the Buttonwood Tree, which Buglisi had choreographed for Lower Manhattan Cultural Council, Alastair Macaulay of The New York Times remarked, "Cecil B. DeMille would have been proud."

 Buglisi has collaborated with Venezuelan painter and filmmaker Jacobo Borges on works including Rain (music by Glen Velez), Sand (music by Philip Glass), and Blue Cathedral (music by Jennifer Higdon).
 She has also worked with composer Jack Mehler.

 Table of Silence Project 9/11

-Buglisi is the co-creator, with Italian visual artist Rosella Vasta, of the Table of Silence Project 9/11, a large-scale public tribute and ritual performance presented annually on September 11 at Lincoln Center since 2011.
+Buglisi conceived and choreographed the Table of Silence Project 9/11, a large-scale public tribute and ritual performance presented annually on September 11 at Lincoln Center since 2011.
+Buglisi acknowledges her artistic collaborators Associate Artistic Director Terese Capucilli, visual artist Rossella Vasta, composer/percussionist Paula Jeanine Bennett, composer/violinist Daniel Bernard Roumain.
 The free performance is a ritual and call to action for peace.
-Lincoln Center live-streamed the tribute via YouTube.
+Lincoln Center live-streamed the tribute via YouTube by Nel Shelby Productions.

 Site-specific performances of Table of Silence have been staged at multiple venues, including Syracuse University's Pan Am 103 Remembrance Wall during the company's NYSCA residency, in Perugia and Assisi (Italy), and at the University of California, Santa Barbara, as a tribute to the victims of the May 23, 2014, Isla Vista shooting.

 Buglisi’s company repertoire is archived at the Jerome Robbins Dance Division of the New York Public Library for the Performing Arts.